arwendy123/Data-Scientist-Analyst-Portfolio/README.md

 [Here](https://github.com/arwendy123/earthquake-data-exploration/blob/main/Exploring_Earthquake_Data_Insights_and_Interactive_Visualization.ipynb)

 **Description:**
-This project is a data analysis aimed at studying goal scorers and player contributions in the English Premier League (EPL) for the 2020-2021 season.
-By utilizing statistical data such as the number of goals, assists, yellow cards, and red cards, the project provides insights into player and team performance in the competition.
-Additionally, data visualization is used to showcase top players, goal-scoring efficiency, player position distribution, and other relevant statistics.
-Overall, the project offers a better understanding of player roles in goal creation and helps evaluate team performance.
+This project explores earthquake data to gain insights into seismic events.
+It involves loading, cleaning, and visualizing the data using various plots.
+Summary statistics and aggregations are used to understand earthquake occurrences, depth, magnitude, and data distribution based on sources.
+The project also features an interactive map to explore earthquakes by selecting different years.

 **Skills:**
 - Data manipulation